northsim/northsim-faq/docs/China.md

 ## eSIM Activation Checklist

-Before you activate your eSIM you should have:

 - [x] An email from NorthSIM with your eSIM Details
 - [x] A carrier unlocked and compatible device
 - [x] A reliable WiFi Connection
 - [x] A device which is charged more than 50%
+- [x] Scan your QR code
+- [x] Enable Data Roaming

 ## Activating your eSIM

+- You should activate your eSIM the day before you fly.
+- All our eSIMs must be activated within 30 days of purchase.
+- For iPhone/iOS and most Android devices please use the default camera app to scan your QR code.
+If this doesn't work please follow the steps below.
+- For Pixel devices please follow the steps below

 <details markdown="block">
   <summary>